Our Overnight are back!

 - Parents/Troop leaders must be aware of and follow BSA and GSA chaperone requirements such as Youth Protection rules and medical release forms.

-- A photo/liability release form is part of the registration process.
-If a leader is registering an entire group, parents should be made aware that they are approving the photography/liability release.
+- A photo/liability release form is required.
+If a leader is registering an entire group, please distribute the form.

 - You may opt out of the photo release, but the liability release is mandatory for overnight stays.